 - Measure cultural values

 and more.
-She also contributes regularly to trade magazines and online news markets, such as:
+She has contributed regularly to such trade magazines and online news markets as:

 and many others.